llprecasting/recastingCodes/DisplacedVertices/ATLAS-SUSY-2016-08_ALessa/README.md

 ./installer.sh
 ```

-Should install most of the relevant (non-Mathematica) packages.
+Should install most of the relevant packages.
 The LHAPDF, Pythia8 and Delphes directories must be included in the library and root include paths.
 This can be done running: